 Keeping In Touch

-We hope you are well and coping in this very difficult time.
+Greetings Everyone, we hope you are well and coping in this very difficult time.

 If you know of a member, indeed anyone you believe to be vulnerable, who seems to have slipped through the official support network net and have no family, friends or neighbours able to help them with food and essentials and is struggling, please put them in touch with the Essex Welfare Service Hub via essexwelfareservice.org and by calling 0300 303 9988, Monday to Friday between 8am to 7pm, and Saturday to Sunday between 10am to 2pm.

-FOR THOSE WITHOUT INTERNET ACCESS
+FOR THOSE GROUPS THAT HAVE MEMBERS WITHOUT INTERNET ACCESS

 Phoning each other - Set up a phone tree so that each member of a group could be responsible for calling two others at least once a week [this will be particularly important for members not on the internet].
 Rotate who phones who.
 Make a phone-call once a week – to a U3A friend - especially someone on their own – just for a chat.
 The social interaction is such an important part of our informal learning ethos.
 Let other members know if you would like to keep in regular contact with other members.